ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-ready-copilot-sharepoint-advanced-management.md

 ### Use the Restricted Content Discoverability policy to further control accidental content discoverability

-In Step 4—control access to content, it's advised to begin with the Site Access Review policy to verify if the potentially overshared content identified in Step 3 is truly overshared.
+In Step 5 — **control access to content**, it's advised to begin with the Site Access Review policy to verify if the potentially overshared content identified in Step 3 is truly overshared.
 Following this, apply the Restricted Access Control policy to limit access to designated user groups.
 Soon, a new policy, the Restricted Content Discoverability policy, will be available to further control accidental content discoverability.

-In addition, in Step 5, to further protect content on your business-critical sites, you can use Restricted Content Discoverability to leave permissions in place, but prevent the content from being available to Microsoft 365 Copilot and Organization-wide search experiences.
+In addition, in Step 6, to further protect content on your business-critical sites, you can use Restricted Content Discoverability to leave permissions in place, but prevent the content from being available to Microsoft 365 Copilot and Organization-wide search experiences.

 The Restricted Content Discoverability policy leaves site access unchanged but prevents the site’s content from being surfaced in Microsoft 365 Copilot or organization-wide Search.
 The SharePoint Admin can set Restricted Content Discoverability on that site.

 ### Use AI Powered Semantic matching to find similar sites

 You discovered a site containing crucial business data that lacks proper protection.
 Are there more sites like this one that might have similar vulnerabilities?
 Soon, AI Powered Semantic matching helps you locate these sites using the site you discovered as the example.
 The AI powered semantic matching tool reads through all the sites you have, including content, files, metadata, and give you a list of similar sites based on your example site.